bhamburg/burgbits-vuepress2/docs/about/README.md

 Some of the great artists who have inspired my playing and interest in the instrument include but are certainly not limited to [Eddie Peabody](https://en.wikipedia.org/wiki/Eddie_Peabody), [Harry Reser](https://en.wikipedia.org/wiki/Harry_Reser), and [Buddy Wachter](https://www.youtube.com/watch?v=pAViBbCtmoI).

-I've been fortunate enough to play with great musicians in the Philadelphia area as a member of performing groups such as [Drew Nugent and the Midnight Society](https://www.youtube.com/watch?v=xNOZTVwBa_4) and the [Red Hot Ramblers](https://www.youtube.com/watch?v=8COWgA1Hcxc).
+I've been fortunate enough to play with great musicians in the Philadelphia area while gigging with [Drew Nugent and the Midnight Society](https://www.youtube.com/watch?v=xNOZTVwBa_4) and the [Red Hot Ramblers](https://www.youtube.com/watch?v=8COWgA1Hcxc).

 ## Other Hobbies